Vermonters age 60 and over can eat healthy and live strong with a little help from 3SquaresVT.

 If everyone in your 3SquaresVT household is 65 or older, your benefits will be deposited as cash directly into your bank account.

 If anyone in your household is under 65, your monthly benefit will be added to an EBT card called Vermont Express.
-It can be used to buy food at many stores and farmers' markets much like you'd use a bankcard or credit card.
+It can be used to buy eligible food items at participating stores and farmers' markets much like you'd use a bankcard or credit card.
 Click here to get more information about how the card works and where you can use it.

 Using 3SquaresVT to buy food is easy and convenient.